XavaDigital/ServerlessSaas/README.md

 };
 ```

-We should now activate the sign up methods that we would like to add to our app.
+We should now activate the signup methods that we would like to add to our app.
 Navigate to "Authentication" and start by activating the "Email/password" method.

 ### Cloud Firestore